 WATCH: How to Apply

-Applications for 2015 will be available in early September.
+Applications via MySAO for 2015 programs will be available in early September.
 Deadline to apply: December 1, 2014.

-- Signed responsibilities of participation and code of conduct
+- Sign the responsibilities of participation and code of conduct

 - UT disciplinary check (automatically submitted, no action required)

-$50 non-refundable fee is charged to What I Owe after clicking “submit application” on the first page.
+A non-refundable application fee is charged to What I Owe after clicking “submit application” on the first page.

 The application asks for first and second choice programs.
 The second choice listed does not affect first choice acceptance decisions.
 If you do not have a second choice program, enter the first choice again.